The information in this article is up to date for tax year 2024 (returns filed in 2025).

 How much can my dependent earn and still be claimed?

-If your child died during the year, you may still claim them as a dependent as long as they meet all the other dependency requirements.
+If your child passed away during the year, you may still claim them as a dependent as long as they meet all the other dependency requirements.

 A deceased child can still be a qualifying child for the Child Tax Credit and the Earned Income Tax Credit if: